 The Media Session Handler conveys the request to the Media AF and provides the corresponding response to the invoker of the method.

+The Media Session Handler may enable ECN marking for L4S and/or QoS monitoring as a side-effect of this method (see clause 5.3.3.2).

 The anonymous return value of the method is specified in table 11.3.1.2-2.

 Table 11.3.1.2-2: Return value for activatePolicy() method